 Founded in 1890, Wesleyan is one of 227 national liberal arts colleges.
-Over 40 programs of study are offered and the student faculty ratio is 14:1.
-Wesleyan’s faculty and staff offer personal attention from the admission and financial aid process to life beyond graduation.
+Over 40 programs of study are offered and the student faculty ratio is 13:1.
+Wesleyan’s faculty and staff offer personal attention from the admissions and financial aid process to life beyond graduation.
 In order to help you understand the services available to international students, here are the answers to the most frequently asked questions.

-West Virginia Wesleyan has 1,400 students from 35 states and 21 countries.
-We have 64 international students enrolled this year from the following countries: Australia, Belgium, Brazil, Canada, Croatia, Denmark, Egypt, Hong Kong, Japan, Korea, Latvia, Lithuania, Mexico, Paraguay, Russia, Saudi Arabia, Serbia, South Africa, Spain, United Kingdom, and Zimbabwe.
+West Virginia Wesleyan has 1,400 students from 35 states and 17 countries.
+We have 72 international students enrolled this year from the following countries: Australia, Belgium, Brazil, Canada, Croatia, Denmark, Ecuador, France, Hong Kong, Japan, Napal, Northern Ireland, Serbia, South Korea, Spain, The United Kingdom, and Venezuela.

 Wesleyan has an International Student Advisor who assists students with questions about visas and College policies.
 Each student has an academic advisor to assist with the scheduling of classes and academic program selections.
 Personal attention endures at Wesleyan.

 The International Student Organization (ISO) is an active student organization that has members from both the United States and foreign countries.
 The ISO plans cultural events, on-campus and off- campus social events, recreation trips, shopping trips and educational trips throughout the academic year.
-Every other year, the ISO hosts a banquet featuring international cuisine and entertainment.
-This is often one of the highlights of the campus entertainment schedule for the academic year.
-Finally, international students give a variety of presentations about their respective countries to elementary school children near the Wesleyan campus.
+In the past, international students have given a variety of presentations about their respective countries to elementary school children near the Wesleyan campus.

 Wesleyan is a residential campus and nearly 95 percent of all students live on campus.
 Housing is guaranteed for all years of study at Wesleyan.
 Most residence hall rooms are double occupancy and many international students live with American students.
 The College also offers single occupancy units and on-campus suites and apartments.
-Housing is available to international students during the Thanksgiving and Spring Breaks.
-However, housing is not available during the Christmas vacation period.
 Aladdin Food Service offers Wesleyan students a variety of meal plan options.